cashtokens/cashtokens/stakeholders.md

 ### Projects

-Open source libraries, indexers, educational resources, and community initiatives.
+Responses from open source libraries, indexers, educational resources, and community initiatives.

 | Project                                                           | As of Version | Approve | Disapprove | Neutral | Pending |
 | ----------------------------------------------------------------- | :-----------: | :-----: | :--------: | :-----: | :-----: |